ashot3232/frontend-task/README.md

 ## Overview

 This project is a Single Page Application (SPA) built with React and TypeScript.
 The application has a Home page that contains notes list, a User List page with sorting and pagination, and a User Details page.
+It also includes a theme switcher for light/dark modes.

 ## Table of Contents